- September 27, 2012

 6) Done!
 Now you can browse our collections, place holds, renew items - everything you can do in our regular catalog.

 The new Barrington Area Library app - just another way we're making your library available EVERYWHERE!

 - August 22, 2012

-1) Via email in a very readable, interactive flipbook format (PDF) (See a sample below)
+1) Via email in a very readable, interactive flipbook format (See a sample below)

 2) Via postal service

-To choose the way you want to receive our newsletter, visit our Web site at balibrary.org/newsletter.
+To choose the way you want to receive our newsletter, fill in this online form: balibrary.org/newsletter.

-These changes are meant to give library users a variety of options in how they receive information from us, while also being more environmentally and fiscally sound.
+We're pleased to give our community a variety of options in how they receive information from us, while also being more environmentally and fiscally sound.

-Sample of the new e-mail Check It Out:
+Sample of the new online Check It Out: